 Six Pillars of Test-taking “Wiz-dom”

-Words of “Wiz-dom”-The Pillars of Test-taking “Wiz-dom” evolved from the collective insight of numerous highly successful test prep teachers and test takers.
-Contrary to what you might believe, there are not dozens of test-taking techniques, strategies and tricks that are unrelated to each other.
+Words of “Wiz-dom”—The Pillars of Test-taking “Wiz-dom” evolved from the collective insight of numerous highly successful test prep teachers and test takers.
+Contrary to what you might believe, there are not dozens of techniques, strategies and tricks that are all unrelated to each other.
 You only need to employ six basic test-taking principles to raise your score.
 This course will help you master these fundamental skills: the “Pillars of Test-taking Wiz-dom.”

 I. Use the Structure of the Test

 You need to learn how the test is structured.
-All SATs look alike.
+All ACTs look alike.
 You can be confident that there will be no surprises when it comes to how the test is organized.
 In addition to raising your confidence, knowing the structure of the test is going to raise your score!

 II.
 Restate the Given Information